-66. Food and drink
+46. Food and drink

-" Adequate quantities of food and suitable portion sizes are available for children.
-The food is suitable for the age and stage of development of the child, and there is enough food supplied to cover the number of hours the child is in the care of the service.

-- " Children have one meal and one snack.12 - " Clean and safe drinking water is available and accessible to children at all times. - " Water used for infants under 1 year is boiled and cooled before use. - " Children are supported to self-serve as appropriate. - " Water and milk are the only drinks offered. - " The meals and snacks are of appropriate textures for infants.13 - " Breastfeeding supports are provided where required.
+- " Adequate quantities of food and suitable portion sizes are available for children.
+The food is suitable for the age and stage of development of the child. - " If a child does not want the food offered for any reason, a healthy alternative is offered. - " Clean and safe drinking water is available and accessible to children at all times. - " Water used for infants under 1 year is boiled and cooled before use. - " Children are supported to self-serve as appropriate. - " Water and milk are the only drinks offered. - " The meals and snacks are of appropriate textures for infants. - " Breastfeeding supports are provided where required.